Shin Megami Tensei: Devil Children: Reception

 Devil Children has received a wide range of reviews, ranging from negative to positive.
 Writers at Famitsu commented that the series did not change much between installments, although one said they enjoyed the stability and reliability in that.
 Kurt Kalata and Christopher J. Snelgrove of Hardcore Gaming 101 described the games as "relatively decent for being fairly conventional RPGs".

 Several writers at Famitsu praised the demon fusion mechanic, with one of them calling it the best aspect of the game.
 Kalata and Snelgrove noted that the series was unusually simplistic for the Megami Tensei series, but still found its gameplay to have more depth than Pokémons, and that it was able to challenge the player.
 On the other hand, GameSpot's Frank Provo said that it was not "nearly as fun or diverse", in his review of Light Version and Dark Version.
 Reviewing White Book, one writer at Famitsu said that the tempo of the game was good, allowing for a stress-free experience playing the game, while another thought that the enemies were too strong at the beginning, forcing the player to repeatedly fuse their demons to make any progress at all.

 Kalata and Snelgrove were critical of the Game Boy Color titles' visuals, and were disappointed in the updated music and graphics in the PlayStation remake, saying that it looked like "a subpar Super Famicom RPG".
 Famitsu was also critical of the updates, calling them insignificant.
 Kalata and Snelgrove did however find the Game Boy Advance games' graphics to be a large improvement over the previous games'.
 Patrick Gann at RPGFan was underwhelmed by the music in Black Book and Red Book, calling it "far from noteworthy" and saying that it had failed to leave a lasting impression on him.
 Chris Greening at VGMO said that the music fulfilled its purpose within the game, but that it was otherwise poor and "samey", with a few catchy compositions as exceptions.

 Kalata and Snelgrove thought that Puzzle de Call featured interesting ideas, but that there was not anything special about it.
 They enjoyed how Messiah Riser was different from other Japanese role-playing games, but found the user interface hard to use and that the artificial intelligence felt erratic; they also commented on how demons only have one magic attack each made the game feel limiting.

+Japanese and Western review scores As of November 1, 2016.